csoneira/miniTRASGO-documentation/README.md

 ---

-## Deployment Process: For Repository Owners Only
+## Deployment Process (for repository owners)

-The deployment of the documentation is **automatic using GitHub Actions**.
-Contributors do not need to worry about this step.
-The documentation is automatically updated with every hour push and hosted at [https://csoneira.github.io/miniTRASGO-documentation/](https://csoneira.github.io/miniTRASGO-documentation/).
+The site is built automatically via GitHub Actions after each push and is hosted at [https://csoneira.github.io/miniTRASGO-documentation/](https://csoneira.github.io/miniTRASGO-documentation/).

 ---

 ## Troubleshooting

 If you encounter issues while editing:

-- Ensure the markdown syntax is correct.
+- Ensure the Markdown syntax is correct.
-- Verify that new files are referenced in the scheme in `mkdocs.yml`.
+- Verify that new files are referenced in `mkdocs.yml`.
-- If the online site does not update, contact the repository owners.
+- If the site does not update, contact the repository owners.

 ---

 ## Contact

-For questions, suggestions, or contributions, feel free to:
+For questions, suggestions, or contributions, you can:

 - Create an issue in the [GitHub repository](https://github.com/csoneira/miniTRASGO-documentation/issues).
 - Contact the repository owners directly.